Upgrading your node to Corda 4¶

 corda.jar with the new version¶

 Download the latest version of Corda from our Artifactory site.
-Make sure it’s available on your path, and that you’ve read the Release notes for Corda 4, in particular to discover what version of Java this node requires.
+Make sure it’s available on your path, and that you’ve read the Release notes, in particular to discover what version of Java this node requires.

 Corda 4 requires Java 8u171 or any higher Java 8 patchlevel.
 Java 9+ is not currently supported.